mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 The OpenStack CAPI controller manager is up and running, so the OpenStack based cluster can be deployed.
 The first step is loading the `clouds.yaml` file into the environment.
 The community has created a helper script you can use to convert `clouds.yaml` to environment variables.

-Be sure that your `clouds.yaml` has the minimum settings like this:
+Be sure that your `clouds.yaml` has the minimum settings like this example:
 ````
 clouds:
   openstack: